Curbstead

 Why two houses on the same block quote differently.

-Holiday lighting is priced by the home, not by a flat rate.
-Five things move the number more than anything else — the cost guide goes deeper on each.
+Holiday lighting is priced by the home, not by a flat rate, and a seasonal lease is priced on completely different terms from a permanent architectural system.
+Five things move the number more than anything else — the cost guide goes deeper on each, and the Holiday Lighting Cost Index publishes the modelled ranges town by town, with its assumptions and limits written out.

 • How much roofline you have — cost tracks linear footage more than square footage.